Unsure about adoption? Our FAQs about hospital adoptions may help

 “My son is beautifully biracial and very loved by his adoptive parents and me!”

 What if I’ve tested positive for drugs or have an open CPS case?
-Can I still pursue a voluntary adoption?
+Can people like me still pursue hospital adoptions?

 “I made some bad choices in my past, but this is different.
 I voluntarily placed my child for adoption to give her the stable home she deserves.”